Skip to main content

 Eligible applicants are:

-• Incorporated, not-for-profit clubs, associations or organisations in NSW that are sport or recreation related.
+• Incorporated, not-for-profit clubs, associations or organisations in NSW that are sport or recreation related

-• State or national sport or recreation organisations on behalf of member clubs located in NSW.
+• State or national sport or recreation organisations on behalf of member clubs located in NSW

-Applicants who have received funding under previous rounds of the Local Sport Defibrillator Program are eligible to apply but will only be funded if the program allocation has not been fully expended by the closing date.
+Applicants who have received funding under previous rounds of the Local Sport Defibrillator Program are eligible to apply but will only be funded if the program allocation has not been fully exhausted by the closing date.

-For the purposes of these guidelines, ‘recreation’ is defined as ‘any pursuit or activity engaged in for enjoyment, relaxation or leisure.
+For the purposes of these guidelines, ‘recreation’ is defined as ‘any pursuit or activity engaged in for enjoyment, relaxation or leisure’

 Your club/association treasurer should have a certificate of incorporation, or you can search for your incorporated status with: